python-formate/formate/doc-source/configuration.rst

 ``formate`` is configured using the ``formate.toml`` file in the root of your project (alongside ``setup.py``, ``tox.ini`` etc.).
+The file uses the `TOML <https://github.com/toml-lang/toml>`_ syntax, built around a top-level mapping of two keys.

-The ``-c / --config-file`` option can be used to point to a file with a different name, but at this time the file must be TOML and must have the same layout.
+The :option:`-c / --config-file <formate -c>` option can be used to point to a file with a different name, but at this time the file must be TOML and must have the same layout.

-The file uses the `TOML <https://github.com/toml-lang/toml>`_ syntax, built around a top-level mapping of two keys:
+The two top-level keys are:

 ``hooks``